web

 The claim process does not require an eligibility interview.

-Learn more and submit a claim for replacement of benefits that were issued by DSS.
+Submit a claim for the replacement of cash benefits that were issued by DSS.

-Submitting your claim form by mail is the slowest method.
+Mailing your claim form is the slowest method.

 Mail your completed claim form to: